ULL-ESIT-PL-2122/exam-training-template/README.md

 This repo contains a PL exam example for training.

 * See [docs/exam.pdf](docs/exam.pdf) to read the questions
-* Fill the code gaps in the code files until you have solutions to the questions
+* Fill the gaps in the code files